Dr. ir. Flipsen, S.F.J.

-As an educated aeronautical (Msc) and industrial design engineer (Msc) I find it interesting to apply the quantitative ways of airplane design in designing mass-produced products.
-In short I like to automate design processes by means of mathematical modeling.
+As an educated aeronautical (Msc) and industrial design engineer (Msc) I find it interesting to apply the quantitative modelling in designing products.

 Mathematics and conceptual quantification are the key to design "the first time right".
-My focus is specifically on the concept phase of design.
-For my PhD I have developed an algorithm which identifies the opportunity of fuel-cell systems applied in portable electronics.
-In this algorithm the designer is relieved from the tedious job of producing structural variants and evaluating them.
-The computer is introduced to produce and evaluate more-or-less unlimited amount of structural variants by means of parametric design.
+For my PhD I have developed an algorithm which identifies the opportunity of fuel-cell systems applied in portable electronics by automated design of an unlimited number of structural variants by means of parametric design.

 - 2004 – 2010

 Delft University of Technology: PhD, Direct Methanol Fuel cell systems in portable electronics

 - 1997 – 1999

 Master of Science at TU Delft, Industrial Design Engineering.
 Two-year post-graduate design study.
 My graduation project was about designing a low-power close-in water heater using a heat pump.

 - 1990 – 1997

 Master of Science at TU Delft Aeronautical Design Engineering, graduated on the Design of a Quiet Short Take-off and Landing aircraft, using upper surface blowing.